open-dev-union/odu-website/docs/bot.md

 ## Business Objective(s)
 The creation of our own Bot for OpenDevUnion is an initiative aimed at automating various tasks within our Discord server.
 While we currently utilize several free bot applications provided by Discord, we've found these to be somewhat **limited** in their capabilities.
 By developing our custom bot, we can fully tailor its functionalities to meet our community's unique needs.

 Moreover, this project serves as an excellent opportunity for our community members 👥 to apply their knowledge and skills in a real-world project.
-This means it's not only a powerful tool for community management, but also a community-driven, open-source platform for learning and growth.

 We believe that giving clear documentation of the objectives provides a common understanding for all interested persons.
 That's why we break it down into 3 pieces: What, Why and How?